The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd

-In the former case, the non-detection of the active BH prior to its outburst in 2020 does not preclude the activity of central object, but sets an upper limit on its luminosity of $<$10$^{41}$ erg s$^{-1}$ in X-ray and $<$10$^{38}$ erg s$^{-1}$ in radio band.
+In the former case, the non-detection of the active BH prior to its outburst in 2020 does not preclude the activity of central object, but sets an upper limit on its luminosity of $<$10$^{41}$\,erg\,s$^{-1}$ in X-rays and $<$10$^{38}$\,erg\,s$^{-1}$ in radio.
 These values are within the typical range of luminosities of nearby low-power AGN (e.g. \citealt{nagar05,balmaverde06,ho08}).
 The outburst could be then interpreted as due to an increase of BH accretion.
-The peculiar spectroscopic properties of the transient identify two possible AGN classes which may be associated with jets: NLSy1 and CLAGN.
+The peculiar spectroscopic properties of the transient identify two possible AGN classes which may be associated with outflows (wind or jet): NLSy1 and CLAGN.

 NLSy1 galaxies constitute a class of AGN characterised by the FWHM of the H$\beta$ broad emission line $<$ 2000\,km\,s$^{-1}$ and the flux ratio [O~{\sc iii}]/H$\beta < 3$ \citep{osterbrock85}.
 NLSy1 are generally believed to have lower BH masses (10$^6$–10$^8$\,$M_{\odot}$) and higher Eddington ratios (e.g. \citealt{smita00,komossa18,rakshit17}).
 The optical lines, the soft and steep X-ray spectrum ($\Gamma_{X} >2$), the strong Fe~{\sc ii} emission lines and the high amplitude, rapid X-ray variability of NLSy1 reconcile with the observed properties of {\avd}.
 However, the evolution of this transient is much more complex, such as the disappearance of Fe~{\sc ii} lines and the presence of the Bowen lines \citep{Malyali2021}, as well as the two optical flares.
 These properties do not strictly conform to the definition of the NLSy1 class.